-If you already know that you prefer either Amazon or Google's voice assistant, choosing between the Echo Show 5 vs. the Nest Hub (2nd Gen) is easy.
+If you already know that you prefer either Amazon or Google's voice assistant, choosing between the Echo Show 5 (2nd Gen) vs. the Nest Hub (2nd Gen) is easy.
 But if you're unsure which is the best smart speaker, there are several things to consider.
 Both smart displays are excellent options and will serve you well in your home, but they have different strengths and limitations that make them better suited for different uses.
 Let's take a deeper look into the Echo Show 5 vs. Nest Hub.

 |Weight||14.5 oz||19.7 oz|

 |Screen||5.5-inch touch screen at 960x480p resolution||7-inch touch screen at 1024x600p resolution|

 |Smart assistant||Alexa||Google Assistant|

 |Privacy controls||Physical camera shutter and mute switch||Physical mute switch|

 |Colors||3 (charcoal, deep-sea blue, glacier white)||4 (chalk, charcoal, sand, mist)|